mozilla-mobile/mozilla-vpn-client/docs/rfcs/9999-vpn-firefox-integration.md

 - Enable the VPN only on Firefox
  - Disable the VPN only on Firefox
  - Exclude a Firefox tab from VPN protection
- - Specify an exit location on a tab
  - Specify an Exit Location a Page.

 We already have integrated into Firefox with [Multi Account Containers](https://github.com/mozilla/multi-account-containers) which allows users to specify an exit location for a container.